Gillette, Wyoming

 Gillette (/dʒɪ'lɛt/, jih-LET) is a city in and the county seat of Campbell County, Wyoming, United States.
 The town was founded in 1891 as a major railway town on the Chicago, Burlington and Quincy Railroad.

-The population was estimated at 33,496, as of July 1, 2023, making it the 3rd most populous city in Wyoming after Cheyenne and Casper.
-Gillette's population increased 48% in the ten years after the 2000 census, which counted 19,646 residents after a boom in its local fossil fuel industries.
+The population was estimated at 33,496, as of July 1, 2023, making it the third-most populous city in Wyoming after Cheyenne and Casper.
+Gillette's population had increased 48% in the ten years after the 2000 census, which counted 19,646 residents, after a boom in its local fossil fuel industries.

-Gillette is centrally located in an area involved with the development of vast quantities of coal, oil, and coalbed methane gas.
-The city calls itself the "Energy Capital of the Nation"; Wyoming provides nearly 35% of the nation's coal.
-However, a decline in coal use in the U.S. has led to a decline in the local economy, leading some local officials to look for other industries or employment opportunities.
+Gillette is centrally located in an area devoted to the development of vast quantities of coal, oil, and coalbed methane gas.
+The city calls itself the "Energy Capital of the Nation", because Wyoming provides nearly 35% of the nation's coal.
+However, a decline in coal use in the U.S. in the first quarter of the 21st century has affected the state economy.
+Some local officials are seeking other industries or employment opportunities.
 As a major economic hub for the county, the city is also a regional center for media, education, health, and arts.